 Personal or Stakeholder pensions

-You may be able to make your own arrangements to pay into a personal pension plan or stakeholder pension scheme at the same time as paying into the LGPS.
+You can pay into a personal pension plan or stakeholder pension scheme at the same time as paying into the LGPS.
 With these arrangements, you choose a provider, usually an insurance provider and again, you need to consider their charges, alternative investments and past performance when you do this.

-You may wish to obtain independent financial advice before taking out any form of additional pension saving.
+You may wish to obtain independent financial advice before starting any sort of additional pension saving.